 Medicines for children

-In the treatment of obstructive bronchitis, use:
+In the treatment of obstructive bronchitis the following is used:

 Prescribing antibiotics